Quitting Instagram and What I’m Doing Instead

 Chasing goes against my fundamental beliefs as a yogi.
 Time and again, I’ve experienced answers to my prayers wherein the people, places, and things I’ve needed have come to me in the simplest and coolest ways.

 Since not posting, I feel relieved.
 Like a weight has been lifted off my shoulders.
-Instead of worrying about what to post on social media, I’m focused on living life!
+Instead of worrying about what to post on social media, I’m focused on meditation, family, preparing for my next film, and improving and expanding this website.

 This will be the home of all my videos, blogs, and films so I hope you’ll join me here!
 Slow and steady, quality over quantity is my motto.